DanielThaiDTH/FileOrganizer/README.md

 ## Testing

-Testing of the application will require the ability to create symlinks, so elevated permissions will be required.
-Run the test with `dotnet test`.

-The default command to test the FileDBManager is `dotnet test FileDBManagerTest\FileDBManagerTest.csproj -v n --runtime win-x64`.
+The command to test the FileDBManager is `msbuild  FileDBManagerTest\FileDBManagerTest.csproj -t:Test`.
-There is a TestDataTemplate.xml config file.
-Copy it and modify it to refer to the test db location.
-Name it TestData.xml in the same folder.

-The command to test the SymLinkMaker is `dotnet test SymLinkMakerTest\SymLinkMakerTest.csproj -v n --runtime win-x64`.
+The command to test the SymLinkMaker is `msbuild SymLinkMakerTest\SymLinkMakerTest.csproj -t:Test`.
 You must run this in admin mode due to file access requirements.

-The command to test the FileOrganizerCore is `dotnet test FileOrganizerCoreTest\FileOrganizerCoreTest.csproj -v n --runtime win-x64`.
-You must have a config.xml file in the folder with the executable.
-Copy the one in the test folder root.
-Requires a symlink and symlink2 folder in the executable root for testing.
-Requires admin access for tests to pass.
+The command to test the FileOrganizerCore is `msbuild FileOrganizerCoreTest\FileOrganizerCoreTest.csproj -t:Test`.
+You also need admin access here.